ivanhanigan/Ivan-Hanigan-CV/blog.md

 Jump to [Latest Posts](#latest-posts)

-In addition to tagging each research output using the type of enivoronmental risk facctor, the image below shows how my research outputs have been tagged using a comprehensive framework for Climate Change and Health Impact Assessment:
+The image below shows how my research outputs have been tagged using a comprehensive framework for Climate Change and Health Impact Assessment.
+I also tag each research output using the type of environmental risk factor (e.g. drought, bushfires, heat etc).

 ![assets/CCHP_framework.png](assets/CCHP_framework.png)

-Source: Tony McMichael et al (including myself).
+Source: McMichael, A., Berry, H., Butler, C., Capon, A., Dear, K., **Hanigan, I.C.**, Lucas, R. & Strazdins, L. (2008).
+Assessing the scale and nature of health vulnerability to climate change.
+Technical report for WHO global consultation on ‘Guiding research to improve health protection from climate change’.
+World Health Organisation, Geneva.
+(D. Campbell-Lendrum & R. Bertollini, Eds.).

 <ul>
 <!-- my first attempt -->